 His ad never mentioned the Central Park rape, but talked about New York families -- "White, Black, Hispanic and Asian" -- unable to enjoy walks through the park at dusk.
 Of muggers and murderers, he said, "I no longer want to understand their anger.
 I want them to understand our anger. ...
 They should be forced to suffer and, when they kill, they should be executed for their crimes."

 According to the media, the five convicted boys were INNOCENT and Trump would have executed the poor lads!
-Apart from the "innocent" moniker, the rape victim miraculously survived, there was no murder, so this is nonsense.
+This is nonsense.
+They wouldn't have been executed because the rape victim miraculously survived.
+Also, they weren't innocent.

 On April 19, 1989, investment banker Trisha Meili went for a run through Central Park around 9 p.m., whereupon she was attacked by a wolf pack looking for a "white girl," dragged 100 yards into the woods, stripped, beaten with a pipe and a brick, raped and left for dead.